 Matcha Dalgona (£5.60)

-The idea of mixing matcha and Dalgona coffee may have sounded rather sceptical as one may easily overpower another.
-I originally thought it’s a whipped matcha mousse on top of boba milk, and definitely had that doubt when I found out it’s got both matcha and coffee in there.
-But I was pleasantly surprised by this one.
-To have both coffee and matcha existing together in one drink, when done right, could be quite a special drink.
+Originally, I thought that this would be a whipped matcha mousse on top of brown sugar boba milk.
+What surprised me is that it actually is matcha milk with Dalgona coffee mouse on top instead!
+The idea of mixing matcha and Dalgona coffee definitely sounded rather sceptical as one may easily overpower another, but I was pleasantly surprised by the meticulous balance of flavours it’s got in this one.
 The Whale Tea has certainly mastered the perfect balance here, offering a good hit of coffee to start with and then the matcha seeping through as an afternote.
-It’s truly quite a unique sensation to the palate!
+It’s truly quite a unique sensation on the palate!

 Sweety Potato (£5.40)

-This is essentially Taro Bubble Tea but, once again, they have taken a little of their own spin here.
-With Taro Milk Tea, it’s either blended silky smooth or grainy (I definitely have a huge preference over the former).
+The Sweety Potato is essentially Taro Bubble Tea but, once again, they have taken a little of their own spin here.
+With Taro Milk Tea, it’s either blended silky smooth or grainy (I definitely have a huge preference for the former).
 For this one, the drink itself was super smooth and velvety.
 The twist here is that they actually put in Taro chunks in there.
 As a result, this drink offers a unique blend of smooth yet chunky texture.
 If you’re a taro fan who enjoys eating taro as a whole, it’s going to be quite a memorable one.

 Passionfruit Lava Tea (£5.90)